 Krystian Fikert set up MyMind in 2006 in response to Ireland’s complicated mental health system.
 MyMind provides affordable and accessible mental health services within the community, which aims to bypass the need for clinical referral, long waiting lists and high-cost services.

 MyMind is a not-for-profit social enterprise, with profits made from fee-paying clients used to subsidise clients who cannot afford full fees.
-It has two centres in Dublin: Ranelagh and Store Street, one location in Cork, and one location in Limerick, providing face-to-face support, and also provides support through Online MyMind, an innovative online support model.
+It has two centres in Dublin: Rathmines and Store Street, one location in Cork, and one location in Limerick, providing face-to-face support, and also provides support through Online MyMind, an innovative online support model.

 Krystian about himself:

 In MyMind, I have developed an innovative model which can help many people in Ireland.